Lars Nootbaar Player Props: Cardinals vs. Rockies

 Rockies Pitching Rankings

-- The 7.3 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in MLB.
+- The Rockies pitching staff is last in MLB with a collective 7.3 strikeouts per nine innings.

-- The Rockies have the 29th-ranked team ERA among all league pitching staffs (5.52).
+- The Rockies' 5.51 team ERA ranks 29th among all MLB pitching staffs.

-- Rockies pitchers combine to give up 153 total home runs at a rate of 1.4 per game (fifth-most in the league).
+- The Rockies allow the fourth-most home runs in baseball (156 total, 1.4 per game).

-- Flexen gets the start for the Rockies, his sixth of the season.
-He is 0-5 with an 8.08 ERA and 33 strikeouts in 45 2/3 innings pitched.
+- The Rockies will look to Blach (1-0) in his third start this season.

-- His last time out was on Sunday against the Oakland Athletics, when the righty went 3 2/3 innings, surrendering five earned runs while giving up four hits.
+- The lefty last appeared on Sunday against the Oakland Athletics, when he went five scoreless innings while giving up three hits.

-- The 29-year-old has an 8.08 ERA and 6.5 strikeouts per nine innings in 18 games this season, while allowing a batting average of .332 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.